Thompson Professor of Classics

 Ph.D., Stanford University, 1972 M.A., Stanford University B.A., Grinnell College, 1969, Phi Beta Kappa

-Has taught at Hampden-Sydney College since 1978.
-Previously taught at Stanford University, The Pennsylvania State University, and Cornell College.
-He is married to Barbara Arieti, a middle school guidance counselor in the county school system, and is the father of two children, Samuel and Ruth.
+Professor Arieti has taught at Hampden-Sydney College since 1978.
+Previously he taught at Stanford University, The Pennsylvania State University, and Cornell College.
+He is married to Barbara Arieti, a guidance counselor at Prince Edward County Elementary School; is the father of two children, Samuel and Ruth; and the grandfather of two granddaughters, Josephine and Clementine.

-Greek and Roman literature and philosophy; ancient history; humanities; biblical literature, the classical tradition.
+Greek, Roman, and biblical literature and philosophy; ancient history; humanities; the classical tradition.

 Service to the College:

-He has served on and chaired innumerable committees; has been the chair of the Humanities Program and of the Classics Department; founded and served as coach of the College Bowl Team since its inception; has served as a Freshman advisor.
+He has served on and chaired innumerable committees; has been the chair of the Humanities Program and of the Classics Department; founded and served as coach of the College Bowl Team; has served as a Freshman advisor.
+He organized and directed four interdisciplinary symposia with the participation of scholars from across the nation-Science and Mathematics: Definitions Ancient and Modern; Chaos: Ancient and Modern; Oedipus the King; and The Trojan War.

 Honors and Awards:

-Among his honors are memberships in Phi Beta Kappa, Eta Sigma Phi, and Phi Kappa Alpha.
-He has been a Woodrow Wilson Fellow, a Stanford University Fellow, and a National Endowment for the Humanities Fellow.
-He received the Mettauer Research award three times at Hampden-Sydney College.
+Among his honors are membership in Phi Beta Kappa, Eta Sigma Phi, and Phi Alpha Theta.
+He was selected as a Woodrow Wilson Fellow, a Stanford University Fellow, and a National Endowment for the Humanities Fellow.
+In 1996 he received the John Templeton Prize for Science and Religion.
+At Hampden-Sydney College he has received the Mettauer Research award three times, and, in 1995, was awarded the Graves H. Thompson Chair.

 Publications and Professional Activity:

-He is the author of ten books, The Dating of Longinus (1975), Love Can Be Found (1975), Longinus's On the Sublime: Translation and Commentary (1985), Interpreting Plato: The Dialogues as Drama (1991), Discourses on the First Book of Herodotus (1995), Sophocles' Philoctetes (Translation), and (with Professor Patrick Wilson of the Department of Philosophy), The Scientific and the Divine: Conflict and Reconciliation from Ancient Greece to the Present (2003), Philosophy in the Ancient World: An Introduction (2005), Plato Gorgias (2007) and Plato Protagoras (2010).
-He has edited three other books, Hamartia: The Concept of Error in the Western Tradition.
-Essays in Honor of John M. Crossett (1983), The Modern Language Association International Bibliography.
-Volume III: Linguistics (1975), and a machine-readable text of Cicero's De Amicitia. edited for computer with coding for diacritics, punctuation, capitals.
-He has delivered over sixty papers at professional conferences, colleges, and universities in North America and Europe and has published nearly forty articles on subjects that include Empedocles, Greek athletics, Herodotus, Homer, Horace, Livy, Machiavelli, Philo, Plato, the Septuagint, and ancient warfare.
+He is the author of ten books, The Dating of Longinus (1975), Love Can Be Found (1975); Longinus's On the Sublime: Translation and Commentary (1985); Interpreting Plato: The Dialogues as Drama (1991); Discourses on the First Book of Herodotus (1995); Sophocles' Philoctetes (2000); The Scientific and the Divine: Conflict and Reconciliation from Ancient Greece to the Present (2003); Philosophy in the Ancient World: An Introduction (2005); Plato's Gorgias (2007); and Plato's Protagoras (2010).
+He has edited three other books, a machine-readable text of Cicero's De Amicitia edited for computer with coding for diacritics, punctuation, capitals (1973); The Modern Language Association International Bibliography.
+Volume III: Linguistics (1975); and Hamartia: The Concept of Error in the Western Tradition.
+Essays in Honor of John M. Crossett (1983).
+He has delivered nearly one hundred papers at professional conferences, colleges, and universities in North America and Europe and has published nearly forty articles on subjects that include ancient warfare, Dante, Empedocles, Greek athletics, Herodotus, Homer, Horace, Livy, Machiavelli, Philo, Plato, Rhetoric, the Septuagint, and Shakespeare.
 His doctoral dissertation dealt with the Septuagint, the translation of the Hebrew Bible into Greek.
+He is currently at work on a project on biblical and classical cultures.